Post

 • We could directly use LLM to output candidate, or use LLM output as additional signal to inject into existing recommendation models

 PS: due to the rapid change of this area, the paper I read might have been outdated.
 Please feel free to leave comments on the latest work/idea in this domain.
 Also I’m reading the latest paper from arxiv and will potentially have a new series of post on summarizing the latest work in LLM and ML area, stay tuned!
+PPS: I would primarily summarize my understanding without to much technical terms and mathematic formula; the main goal is to grasp the high level idea of the paper

 Context